Empress Myeongseong: Yeoheung Min clan antecedants

-The future queen consort was born into the aristocratic Yeoheung Min clan on 17 November 1851 within the House of Gamgodang in Seomrak Village, Geundong-myeon, Yeoheung (now Yeoju), Gyeonggi Province, where the clan originated.
+The future queen was born into the aristocratic Yeoheung Min clan in Seomrak Village, Geundong-myeon, Yeoju-mok, Gyeonggi Province, where the clan originated.

-The Yeoheung Mins were a noble clan boasting many high-ranking bureaucrats in its illustrious past, princess consorts, and two queen consorts.
-These were firstly, Queen Wongyeong (wife of Taejong of Joseon and mother of Sejong the Great) and, secondly, Queen Inhyeon (second wife of Sukjong of Joseon).
+The Yeoheung Mins were a clan boasting many high-ranking bureaucrats in its past, princesses consort, and two queens.
+These were firstly, Queen Wongyeong (wife of King Taejong and mother of Sejong the Great) and, secondly, Queen Inhyeon (second wife of King Sukjong).

 When her father Min Chi-rok was young, he studied under scholar Oh Hui-sang, and eventually married the scholar's daughter.
-She became Min Chi-rok's first wife, Lady Oh of the Haeju Oh clan.
-In 1833 Lady Oh died childless at the age of 36.
-After three years' mourning, Min Chi-rok in 1836 married Lady Yi of the Hansan Yi clan (later known as Internal Princess Consort Hanchang).
+She became Min Chi-rok's first wife.
+In 1833, Lady Oh died childless at the age of 36.
+After three years' mourning, Min Chi-rok married a lady of the Hansan Yi clan (later known as Internal Princess Consort Hanchang).
 She was the daughter of Yi Gyu-nyeon.
-The future Empress was the fourth and only surviving child of Lady Yi.
+The queen was the fourth and only surviving child of Lady Yi.

-Before her marriage, the later empress was known as the daughter of Min Chi-rok, Lady Min, or Min Ja-yeong.
-At age seven, she lost her father to an illness on 17 September 1858 (Note: In Kim Dong-in's historical novel Spring of Unhyeongung, Empress Myeongseong is said to be a filial child when her father Min Chi-rok was lying in bed due to illness.) while he was in Sado city.
+Before her marriage, the queen was known as the daughter of Min Chi-rok, or simply Lady Min.
+At age seven, she lost her father to an illness on 17 September 1858 (Note: In Kim Dong-in's historical novel Spring of Unhyeongung, Empress Myeongseong is said to be a filial child when her father Min Chi-rok was lying in bed due to illness.) while he was in Sado.
 Lady Min was raised by her mother and Min relatives for eight years until she moved to the palace and became queen.
 Lady Min assisted her mother for three years while in living in Gamgodang.
 In 1861 it was decided that Min Seung-ho, would become her father's heir.